NoroffFEU/development-platforms/mysql-case-study.md

 ---

-### Connecting to the MySQL server with the mysql client:
+### Connecting to the MySQL Server with the mysql client:
 - Once your MySQL server is up and running, you can connect to it as the superuser `root` with the [mysql client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html)

 #### For Linux: